sahib/rmlint/docs/rmlint.1.rst

 contains duplicates and another one originals.
 In this case you write the original directory after specifying a single ``//``  on the commandline.
 Everything that comes after is a preferred (or a "tagged") directory.
-If there are duplicates from a unpreferred and from a preffered directory, the preferred one will always count as original.
+If there are duplicates from an unpreferred and from a preferred directory, the preferred one will always count as original.
 Special options can also be used to always keep files in preferred directories (``-k``) and to only find duplicates that are present in both given directories (``-m``).